smudge-js/smudge/notes/notes.md

 ## Todo / Clean Up / Refactor

+.not fully happy with the relationship between Programs and Geometries
+    .pbr configs materail properties of program
+    .pbr asks geometry to configure geo properties of program + draw .seems reasonable enough, but i'm finding the coupling a little off .the program needs data from geo and from material .three js has a mesh object that contains both geo and material .need a common naming convention for Attribs and Uniforms.
+Should use Three.js format?
+Maybe, might make using their shaders possibe. on the other hand their shaders probably won't mean much for our project.
+    .also the model matrix adjustment for unitsquare/cirlce should happen in geo, because not all geo wants that...

 .refactor the geo into a class
     x.basics
     .move set vertex and uv shader attribs into geo class? (using standard naming convention)